Getting Started with the SDK Gem

 to your project's .gitignore

-or other similar file(s).
+or other similar file(s) if committing your project.
 This prevents your credentials from being checked into a repository, where anyone might have access to them.

 # Step 3.2: Test the connector